 Menopause is a natural part of the aging process during which a woman transitions from her years of potential childbearing to her fully mature years free of this responsibility.

-It is important to recognize that a woman’s reproductive years are only one stage of her life.
-Before menarche, a young girl’s first period, she is not able to bear children.
+It’s important to recognize that a woman’s reproductive years are only one stage of her life.
+Before menarche, a young girl’s first period, she is unable to bear children.
 After menopause as well, the potential for childbearing ceases.
 One of the first observational changes that signals this change during menopause is the gradual tapering off and final ceasing of menstrual periods.

 Despite this process being natural, several menopausal symptoms may occur.
 Hot flashes and night sweats are the most common symptoms.
 Along with increased susceptibility to dry skin, including vaginal dryness, chronic inflammation, cardiovascular disease and loss of bone mineral density.